fivetran/dbt_amazon_selling_partner/models/docs.md

 - QR code SN: Submit the URL that the QR code generates.
 {% enddocs %}

 {% docs item_price_amount %} The selling price of the order item.
 Note that an order item is an item and a quantity.
 This means that the value of ItemPrice is equal to the selling price of the item multiplied by the quantity ordered.
-ItemPrice excludes ShippingPrice and GiftWrapPrice.
-{% enddocs %}
+ItemPrice excludes ShippingPrice and GiftWrapPrice.	{% enddocs %}
 {% docs item_price_currency_code %} The three-digit currency code that the `item_price_amount` is listed in.
 In ISO 4217 format. {% enddocs %}
 {% docs item_tax_amount %} The tax on the item price. {% enddocs %}
 {% docs item_tax_currency_code %} The three-digit currency code that the `item_tax_amount` is listed in.
-In ISO 4217 format.{% enddocs %}
+In ISO 4217 format. {% enddocs %}
 {% docs order_item_id %} An Amazon-defined item identifier for the associated item.	 {% enddocs %}
 {% docs points_granted_monetary_amount %} The monetary value of the Amazon Points granted. {% enddocs %}
 {% docs points_granted_monetary_currency_code %} The three-digit currency code that the `points_granted_monetary_amount` is listed in.
 In ISO 4217 format. {% enddocs %}
 {% docs points_granted_points_number %} The number of Amazon Points granted with the purchase of an item.	 {% enddocs %}
 {% docs price_designation %} Indicates that the selling price is a special price that is only available for Amazon Business orders.
 For more information about the Amazon Business Seller Program, refer to the Amazon Business [website](https://business.amazon.com/?ref_=b2b_mcs_L0_mlpr).
 Possible value(s): BusinessPrice {% enddocs %}
 {% docs product_info_detail_number_of_items %} The total number of items that are included in the ASIN. {% enddocs %}
 {% docs promotion_discount_amount %} The total of all promotional discounts in the offer.	{% enddocs %}
 {% docs promotion_discount_currency_code %} The three-digit currency code that the `promotion_discount_amount` is listed in.
 In ISO 4217 format. {% enddocs %}